fetlab/website/content/722/assignment3.md

 You will turn in both your report and your slides via Slack on the due date.

+###Presentation guidelines
+- Your presentation must take no more than five minutes---this time limit will be strictly enforced.
+- You should rehearse your presentation several times before class.
+- Your slides should balance text to help the audience understand your observations with interesting imagery.
+- Do not read your slides to the class!
+This is one of the most common mistakes that novice presenters make.

 ##Grading
 This assignment is worth 7% of your final grade.
 Both your written report **(4%)** and your in-class presentation **(3%)** should adhere